 These features are for premium users.
 Boxopus has only one premium plan that could be purchased for different time periods.
 Boxopus has a free plan with which you have some the maximum file size limitation for the downloaded torrent file, which is 512 MB.
 Your cloud storage is limited to 10 GB which you will never fill due to the 50 MB per hour traffic recharge rate and your files will be deleted after one day.
 We recommend using a one-day premium plan for your own private testing.

 Please, let us sum up Bboxopus for you.
 It is a good pick with its ups and downs.
-I could be greatly upgraded with some care on all ends.
+They could greatly upgrade it with some care on all ends.
 We liked how fast is the Bitcoin payment.
 It is a surprisingly viable option for payment.
 However, there is a lot of small downs which makes this an average option for you.
 We rate it 3 and a half star from 5.